wibosco/CodingChallenges/README.md

 1. Nodes to the left of the root are less than or equal than that of the root
 2. Nodes to the right of the root are greater than that of the root
-3. Inorder traversal results in a sorted list of the nodes in a BST
+3. In-order traversal results in a sorted list of the nodes in a BST
 4. Searching takes O(log n) time as at each node it is possible to discard half of the remaining nodes (as being either too small of too large)

 ### Graph